 Reed Smith formed an alliance with Singapore’s Resource Law in 2016 to strengthen its local expertise and client offering of a one-stop-shop service, and to help it stand out amid a highly competitive environment for both international and local firms in Singapore.
-The alliance has also allowed the firm to contribute to the expansion of Singapore as a regional and international center for legal services via work on multijurisdictional transactions, disputes and cross-border work involving Singapore law.
+The alliance has also allowed the firm to contribute to the expansion of Singapore as a regional and international centre for legal services via work on multijurisdictional transactions, disputes and cross-border work involving Singapore law.

 In this joint Q&A interview with Asia Law Portal, Barry Stimpson (Managing Partner, Reed Smith) and Mohan Subbaraman (Managing Partner, Resource Law) explain the strategy behind Reed Smith’s Formal Law Alliance (FLA) with Resource Law; and how it has helped position the firm for future growth in the Asia-Pacific region.